When using Exclaimer, all emails with a signature applied are converted to HTML format.

 This happens because some mobile devices are designed to reduce the content of the entire email to Fit to Screen.

-You may have noticed when opening an email that the content jumps from being a normal reading size to a much smaller size.
-This is because the email being sent has an element within it that is larger than the device screen size, so the mobile device reduces the whole email to fit on the screen.
+When the email being sent has an element within it that is larger than the device screen size, the mobile device reduces the whole email to fit on the screen.

 By default, Outlook removes the empty text spaces as it recognizes these as extra line breaks, and it also saves space in the email.